fbpx

 Woods and whales

 Play tourist: Just two and a half hours northwest of Parksville lies Tofino where, come spring, whale watching is the sport of choice.
 Don’t miss out on this opportunity to see grey whales at play.
-Bonus round: the Pacific Rim Whale Festival is tentatively planning to run from March 18-26, 2022.

 If you’re after an exhaustive list of things to do after golfing, look no further than this list of 47 Things To Do in Parksville Qualicum Beach.